 Shrimp scampi might look elegant and delicate, but it’s one of the easiest dishes you can make at home.
 That garlic-lemon-butter-wine sauce is something my whole family adores.
-On top of rice or noodles, few things can ever be better than this family favorite iconic dish!
+On top of rice or pasta, few things can ever be better than this family favorite shrimp scampi recipe!

 Best Shrimp Scampi Recipe